Understanding Quiet Quitting: A Comprehensive Guide

 How It Differs from Actual Quitting

 Quiet quitting stands apart from the act of resigning as it involves staying physically present whilst mentally distant from job duties.
 In regular quitting, employees outright leave their positions, serving notice, and severing ties with the employer.
-Quiet quitting, however, involves remaining within the company but relinquishing engagement or any discretionary effort
+Quiet quitting, however, involves remaining within the company but relinquishing engagement or any discretionary effort.

 - Presence vs. absence: Being at the desk doesn't equate to emotional and professional involvement.